-Functionalization of graphene to obtain GO has revealed undisputed advantages, but it involves the breakdown of the continuous honeycomb backbone of pristine (non-functionalized) graphene compromising several of the peculiar properties of the original material.
+The functionalization of graphene to get GO has revealed undisputed advantages, but it involves the breakdown of the continuous honeycomb backbone of pristine (nonfunctionalized) graphene compromising several of the peculiar properties of the original material.

-In order to preserve the structural integrity of graphene and use an absolutely green process of exfoliation and functionalization, inspired by Samori et al.44 who demonstrated the excellent ability of fatty acids to exfoliate graphite in organic solvents and Titov's molecular dynamics simulation45 who showed the theoretical insertion of a "graphene sheet in the hydrophobic interior of biological membranes", in the present study, we proceeded to obtain nanosheets of graphene sandwiched between phospholipid alkyl chains by simply sonicating graphite in liposomal suspensions.
-The as-prepared aqueous dispersions demonstrate to solubilize as much as 161 μg mL-1 few-layer graphene in line with dispersions obtained with the use of classical surfactants such as sodium cholate but three times more concentrated than dispersions obtained with sodium dodecylbenzene sulfonate.
-46 The advantage of the present dispersions is that the flakes delivery vehicles, 19-21 biosensors, 22-26 imaging agents 19,27 and electromechanical devices for monitoring cellular responses.28
+In order to preserve graphene structural integrity and to use an absolutely green process of exfoliation and functionalization, inspired by Samori et al44 that demonstrates the excellent ability of fatty acids to exfoliate graphite in organic solvents and Titov's molecular dynamics simulation45 that showed the theoretical insertion of a "graphene sheet in the hydrophobic interior of biological membranes", in the present study we succeed to obtain nanosheets of graphene sandwiched between phospholipid alkyl chains by simply sonicating graphite into liposomal suspensions.
+The as-prepared aqueous dispersions demonstrate to solubilize as much as 161 μg mL-1 few-layer graphene in line with dispersions obtained with the use of classical surfactants such as sodium cholate but three times more concentrated than dispersions obtained by sodium benzendodecyl sulfonate.46 The advantage of the present dispersions is that flakes are relatively small i.e. (in the nanometric range) and ready to be used for different biomedical applications.